maelyg/ONTViSc-hands-on-training/README.md

 - the top viral match per species based on % identity (pident), followed by qlen
 - the top viral match per species based on bitscore, followed by qlen

-All the top hits derived for each contig are listed under the file **SampleName_assembly_blastn_top_hits.txt**.
+All the top hits derived for each contig are also listed under the file **SampleName_assembly_blastn_top_hits.txt**.
 This file contains the following 26 columns:
 ```
 - qseqid
 - sgi